- Revelation of God

 God the Father

 God the Father is the source of all life.
-In him we live and move and have our being.
-The Father seeks those who will worship him in spirit and in truth and hears the prayers of all who call on him.
+In Him we live and move and have our being.
+The Father seeks those who will worship Him in spirit and in truth, and hears the prayers of all who call on Him.
 In the fullness of time, the Father sent the Son for the salvation of the world.
-Through Jesus Christ the Father adopts all who respond in faith to the gospel, forgiving those who repent of their sin and entering into a new covenant with them.
-God gives the Counselor – the Holy Spirit – to all his children.
+Through Jesus Christ, the Father adopts all who respond in faith to the gospel, forgiving those who repent of their sin and entering into a new covenant with them.
+God gives the Counsellor, the Holy Spirit, to all His children.
 God’s creative and redemptive love sustains this world until the end of the age.

 God the Son

 The Son, through whom all things were created and who holds all things together, is the image of the invisible God.
 Conceived by the Holy Spirit and born of the virgin Mary, Jesus took on human nature to redeem this fallen world.
 He revealed the fullness of God through His obedient and sinless life.
 Through word and deed, Jesus proclaimed the reign of God, bringing good news to the poor, release to the captives, and recovery of sight to the blind.
 Christ triumphed over sin through His death and resurrection, and was exalted as Lord of creation and the church.
 The Saviour of the world invites all to be reconciled to God, offering peace to those far and near, and calling them to follow Him in the way of the cross.
 Until the Lord Jesus returns in glory, He intercedes for believers, acts as their advocate, and calls them to be His witnesses.